Warm Springs Addiction, Treatment, & Change (WATCh) Program

 Family Education Classes:

-WATCh believes that educating our clients' family and friends is crucial in the treatment and recovery process.
-Therefore, all visitors are required to attend an hour long educational class prior to visiting any client.
+WATCh believes that educating our Family members' family and friends is crucial in the treatment and recovery process.
+Therefore, all visitors are required to attend an hour long educational class prior to visiting any family member.
 This "course" consists of 8 sessions.
-Once the individual completes all eight sessions they are considered to have completed the course and are no longer required to attend prior to visiting the client.
+Once the individual completes all eight sessions they are considered to have completed the course and are no longer required to attend prior to visiting the Family Member.

 Recreational Opportunities:

-The facility boasts a gymnasium, weight room and outdoor recreational areas for clients to utilize for leisure and fitness purposes.
+The facility boasts a gymnasium, weight room and outdoor recreational areas for Family Members to utilize for leisure and fitness purposes.
 Research has consistently proved that improving one's physical body helps to improve one's mental health.
-All clients are allowed the opportunity to exercise at least one hour, and sometimes, two hours per day.
+All Family Members are allowed the opportunity to exercise at least one hour, and sometimes, two hours per day.

 Spiritual Services:

-WATCh employs a non-denominational Religious Coordinator who offers Sunday Services, bible study, and spiritual counseling to any client who wishes to participate.
+WATCh employs a non-denominational Religious Coordinator who offers Sunday Services, bible study, and spiritual counseling to any Family member who wishes to participate.
 The program also encourages the use of some traditional Native American traditions such as Smudging, Medicine Bags and the use of sacred herbs/roots.

 Administration & Program Staff